DariaPantiushina/Returns_Spiked_After_the_App_Update/README.md

 6) Table: Segments with the greatest increase in returns following the basket redesign

-## Some Business Insights & Recommendations
+## Findings & Business Insights & Recommendations

 1) The overall Return Rate (RR) increased from 7.08% to 15.69% (+121.61%);

-2) Android EU Paid showed the highest increase, rising by +44.34 percentage points;

-3) iOS remained almost unchanged, suggesting the issue is specific to Android;
+2) Android EU Paid showed the highest increase, rising by +44.34 percentage points. iOS remained almost unchanged, suggesting the issue is specific to Android;

-4) Checkout-to-payment conversion fell by 41.95 percentage points in the same segment (Android EU Paid);
+3) Checkout-to-payment conversion fell by 41.95 percentage points in the same segment (Android EU Paid);

-5) The D7 retention of new users decreased from 54.09% in May to 50.80% in June;
+4) The D7 retention of new users decreased from 54.09% in May to 50.80% in June;

-6) 12.78% of returns occur within the first 24 hours, suggesting a potential UX bug;
+5) 12.78% of returns occur within the first 24 hours, suggesting a potential UX bug;

-7) Recommendations:
+6) Recommendations:

 - apply an Android UI hotfix;

 - test an alternative checkout via A/B testing

-8) Risks: rollback could lead to decreased conversion rates
+7) Risks: rollback could lead to decreased conversion rates